 Another big project we worked on was providing large games for indoor recess during the Winter.
 We were able to fund many games such as giant Connect 4 and giant building blocks.
 The students were able to use these every time there was inclement weather.

-During the summer, we are working on updating our outdoor teaching garden space by moving planters and adding sun shades.
+During summer of 2022, we updated our outdoor teaching garden space by moving planters and adding sun shades.
 Teachers and students will be able to use this space for learning and play.

 See our Gallery for photos of our initiatives!